Welcome to the laboratory of Ron Bose, MD, PhD,

 at Washington University School of Medicine in St. Louis, MO.

-Three years ago, we moved into the Brand New research building, the Debra and George W. Couch III Biomedical Research Building, located at 4515 McKinley Avenue on the Washington University School of Medicine campus.
+Four years ago, we moved into the new building, the Debra and George W. Couch III Biomedical Research Building, located at 4515 McKinley Avenue on the Washington University School of Medicine campus.

 Cancer Genomics and HER2 Activating Mutations